 Helps Clear Histamine.
 Eating foods with antihistamine properties is one of the best ways to clear histamine naturally, and each of these ingredients plays a different role in staving off histamine toxicity.
 Check out the low histamine foods list for more info on which foods to keep in your diet if you're experiencing symptoms of histamine intolerance.

 Calming on the Stomach.
-As you may have read in recent posts, I’m currently trying to heal from an ulcer, and drinking a smoothie as one of my two daily meals has been part of that process.
+As you may have read in recent posts, I'm currently trying to heal from an ulcer, and drinking a smoothie with greens as one of my two daily meals has been part of that process.

 Packed With Antihistamine Foods.
 I've formulated this particular recipe to help keep my stomach happy and balance out any lingering histamine from the previous meal, as the pea sprouts in this recipe contain DAO.
 All of the other ingredients are actively antihistamine foods (water notwithstanding!).